sirsam28/zomboi/README.md

 ## Commands (prefix: `!`):
 ```
 MapHandler:
   location    Get the last known location of the given user
 RCONAdapter:
+  addxp       Add xp for a skill
   option      Show or set the value of a server option
+ServerHandler:
+  checkserver Check server mods status, will trigger an update if needed in 6...
 UserHandler:
   info        Get detailed user info
   users       Return a list of users on the server with basic info
-No Category:
+​No Category:
   help        Shows this message

+Type !help command for more info on a command.
+You can also type !help category for more info on a category.
 ```

 ## Requirements